 - What’s the Difference Between a Worker Co-op and an ESOP?
 (Cooperative Development Institute, Oct 2014)

 4. Accountants as Public Servants

 All accountants should be public servants that serve the entire public and not just the rich and the corporations.
 The people also need easy access to accounting and management skills for budgeting, saving, investing, long term planning, and so on.

 They also need access to accountants for business management especially small businesses who lack easy access to accountants which can be costly, and end up suffering because of it.

-Making accountants public servants will also work towards destroying the opposition greatly simplifying the tax code and the government hosting a simple tax application so everyday citizens can directly submit their taxes simply and easily instead of using a 3rd party application.
+Making accountants public servants will also work towards destroying the opposition towards greatly simplifying the tax code and the government hosting a simple tax application, so that everyday citizens can directly submit their taxes simply and easily instead of using a 3rd party application.
 Currently, the accounting industry is the largest opponent against this.